 I can read between the lines.

-One of the things that I have noticed and pointed out to you quite frequently is how similar talking points, say from Saddam's defense team, uh and talking points of the Democratic Party against Bush sounds so similar and familiar that it it's dangerous.
+One of the things that I have noticed and pointed out to you quite frequently is how similar talking points, say, from Saddam's defense team and talking points to the Democratic Party against Bush sound so similar and familiar that it's dangerous.

 It's actually appalling.

-And this story contains a statement by Rom Emanuel, who, by the way, took a huge hit, not in California 50.
+And this story contains a statement by Rah Emmanuel, who, by the way, took a huge hit, not in California 50.

 I forget that Robert Novak wrote about it.

-Uh Emmanuel runs a Democrat Congressional Campaign Committee and is being getting praised to the you know, he used to be one of Clinton's henchmen.
+Emmanuel runs a Democrat Congressional Campaign Committee and is getting praised to the, you know, used to be one of Clinton's henchmen.

 And he'd been praised to the hilt for this great job he's doing out there running the DCCC.